Applications for this grant are currently closed. Please watch for future funding opportunities.

 - Implementation plans:

 For each of the 11 mandatory components explained in Section A above, plus any of the additional innovations, provide an implementation plan with relevant numbers/locations of official education institutions the program will be implemented in as a part of the official curriculum and how you plan to obtain approvals from relevant education authorities.
-When applicable, requested items as a curriculum, textbooks in three local languages and/or teacher guides should be sent in a sealed envelope to: US Embassy Sarajevo, Office for Public Affairs, NOFO 005-FY2020, Comprehensive civic education, Proposals.
-All materials should arrive no later than February 21, 2020.
+When applicable, requested items as a curriculum, textbooks in three local languages and/or teacher guides should be sent in a sealed envelope to: US Embassy Sarajevo, Public Diplomacy Section, NOFO 010-FY2022, Comprehensive civic education, Proposals.
+All materials should arrive no later than April 22, 2022.

 - Project goals and objectives:

 Please elaborate on the goals and objectives of your project and explain methodology you plan to use to address issues of civic engagement, youth cooperation and development of tolerance and empathy among different groups.

 Develop a step-by-step project timeline with major outcomes, and indicators of progress, deliverables and benchmarks throughout the duration of the project.
 If you have a specific timeframe, please list the dates and explain why your project must take place within that timeframe.
 Please note that grant money could be received any time between April and August 2022, depending on the U.S. budget cycle.

 - Project partners:

 Applicants are encouraged to create cooperation with other groups addressing priority themes and/or engaging priority areas.
 If you are implementing your project jointly with any other organizations, please list the names and type of involvement of those partner organizations.
 A partner organization is an organization with which you work to develop and implement the project and share funds.
 Partner organizations also need to obtain DUNS UEI numbers.
 Please note: contractors you engage to deliver goods or services such as trainers, web developers or suppliers are NOT partner organizations.